argusdusty/argusdusty.github.io/PredictIt/negrisk.md

 ![Example of Negative Risk](negrisk.png)

 Above is an example of negative risk.
-The maximum possible loss is negative $6.854.
-Buy purchasing those shares I was guaranteed to win at least $6.854, so after all the trades were completed PredictIt had credited my available balance a net $6.854, and even the potential for additional profit if someone other than Newsom wins the election.
+The maximum possible loss is negative $6.854, meaning a minimum possible gain of $6.854.
+Buy purchasing those shares you are guaranteed to win at least $6.854, so after all the trades were completed PredictIt will have credited available balance a net $6.854, and even the potential for additional profit if someone other than Newsom wins the election.

 ![Trades](trades.png)

-Above you can see the trades I did to get to negative risk.
+Above you can see the trades done to get to negative risk.

-The first trade cost $14.35 in shares, and because those were the only shares I owned PredictIt subtracted $14.35 from my available balance.
+The first trade cost $14.35 in shares, and because those were the only shares owned PredictIt subtracted $14.35 from available balance.

-The second trade, however, reduced my overall risk.
-The cost of the shares would have been $49, but instead my maximum possible loss following the purchase was $13.45.
-My risk had decreased by $0.9, so PredictIt, instead of charging me $49, credited me $0.9.
+The second trade, however, reduced the overall risk.
+The cost of the shares would have been $49, but instead the maximum possible loss following the purchase was $13.45.
+The risk had decreased by $0.9, so PredictIt, instead of charging $49, credits you $0.9.

-The third trade decreased my risk further from $13.45 to ($6.854), a net decrease of $20.304, so instead of charging me $165.44, the cost of the shares, PredictIt instead credited me back $20.304.
+The third trade decreased the risk further from $13.45 to ($6.854), a net decrease of $20.304, so instead of charging $165.44, the cost of the shares, PredictIt credits you back $20.304.

-The total amount I paid for those 3 trades was negative $6.854, leaving me with more than I started with.
+The total amount paid for those 3 trades was negative $6.854, leaving you with more than you started with.

 But we can do slightly better:

 ![Preview Menu](preview.png)

-Above is the Preview menu before you submit an offer (mentioned in point 2 for "Basic Tips To Minimize Your Risk" above) for a trade order I did to decrease my risk even further.
-By buying those 136 'No' shares I would be credited an additional $1.224.
+Above is the Preview menu before you submit an offer (mentioned in point 2 for "Basic Tips To Minimize Your Risk" above) for a trade order done to decrease the risk even further.
+By buying those 136 'No' shares you would be credited an additional $1.224.
 If it had been 137 shares the amount would be $0.405, and if it had been 135 shares the amount would have been $1.215 so 136 is the optimal number to buy there.
-Making this trade put me up to a negative risk of $8.078.
+This puts the negative risk up to a total of $8.078.

 ## Math Time